bluebanquise/bluebanquise/README.md

 It is a revamping of the old stack [Banquise](https://github.com/oxedions/banquise), based on Salt.

-The BlueBanquise project is a 100% open source project, not managed by a company, and will stay MIT license.
+:seedling: The BlueBanquise project is a **100% open source project, not managed by a company, and will stay MIT license**. :seedling:

 ## The name